 History!
 Skylines!
 Cute markets!
 Beer!
 Palaces!
-I’m sure there are more comprehensive London walking tours, but the following route is hands-down one of my favorite London city walks.
+I’m sure there are more comprehensive London walking tours, but the following route is hands-down my favorite London city walk.
 It’s the ultimate Instagram package, hitting a chunk of famous London sightseeing spots in combination with foodie delights and fresh air.

 The Best City Walk in London

 Start at St. Dunstan-in-the-East.
 It’s an old church that was largely destroyed in the Blitz.
 Now, it’s a beautifully overgrown ruin right in the middle of the city—and in my opinion, one of the most beautiful places in London.